-Amendments to IAS 16, Property, Plant and Equipment-Proceeds before Intended Use Effective on January 1, 2022, the amendments to IAS 16 require that entities are no longer able to deduct the net proceeds from selling any items from an asset's carrying amount before it is capable of operating in the manner intended by management.
-Instead, the proceeds should be recognised in accordance with applicable standards and in particular applying the measurement requirements of IAS 2 for the cost of those items.
+Amendments to IAS 16, Property, Plant and Equipment-Proceeds before Intended Use.
+Effective on January 1, 2022, the amendments to IAS 16 require that entities are no longer able to deduct the net proceeds from selling any items from an asset's carrying amount before it is capable of operating in the manner intended by management.
+Instead, the proceeds should be recognized in accordance with applicable standards and in particular applying the measurement requirements of IAS 2 for the cost of those items.
 The Amendments to IAS 16 may impact the Company's development projects.
+The Company early adopted the amendment in January 2021.
+There was no impact to the current period or comparative periods presented as a result of the amendment.